Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: User-level DP and Certified Robustness

-Definition~\ref{def:dp} leaves the definition of adjacent datasets flexible, which is application dependent.
-To protect user-level privacy, adjacent datasets are defined as those differing by data from one user~\cite{mcmahan2018learning}.
-We introduce the formal definition of User-level $(\epsilon,\delta)$-DP (Definition \ref{def:userdp}) below.
+\cref{def:dp} leaves the definition of adjacent datasets flexible, which is application-dependent.
+When DP is used for the privacy protection of individual users, the adjacency relation is defined as that differing by data from one user~\cite{mcmahan2018learning}.

-\begin{definition}[User-level $(\epsilon,\delta)$-DP] Let $B,B'$ be two user sets with size $N$.
+\begin{definition}[User-level $(\epsilon,\delta)$-DP] Let $B,B'$ be two user sets.
 Let $D$ and $D'$ be the datasets that are the union of local training examples from all users in $B$ and $B'$, respectively.
 Then, $D$ and $D'$ are adjacent if $B$ and $B'$ differ by one user.
-The mechanism $\mathcal{M}$ satisfies user-level $(\epsilon, \delta)$-DP if it meets Definition~\ref{def:dp} with $D$ and $D'$ as adjacent datasets. \end{definition}
+The mechanism $\mathcal{M}$ satisfies user-level $(\epsilon, \delta)$-DP if it meets \cref{def:dp} with $D$ and $D'$ as adjacent datasets. \end{definition}

-Following the standard DPFL ~\cite{geyer2017differentially,mcmahan2018learning}, we introduce one user-level DPFL algorithm \userdpfedavg{} (Algorithm~\ref{algo:Fedavg_client_privacy}).
-Intuitively, at each round, the server first clips the update from each user with a threshold $S$ such that its $\ell_2$-sensitivity is upper bounded by $S$.
-Next, the server sums up the updates, adds Gaussian noise sampled from $\mathcal{N}(0, \sigma^{2} S^{2})$, and takes the average, i.e.,
+Following the standard user-level DPFL ~\cite{geyer2017differentially,mcmahan2018learning}, we introduce \userdpfedavg{} (\cref{algo:Fedavg_client_privacy} in~\cref{sec:dpfl_algo}).
+Specifically, at each round, the server first clips the model update from each user with a threshold $S$ such that its $\ell_2$-sensitivity is upper bounded by $S$.
+Next, the server sums up the updates, adds Gaussian noise sampled from $\mathcal{N}(0, \sigma^{2} S^{2})$, and takes the average: During FL training, the users repeatedly query private datasets over training rounds; thus, the privacy guarantee composes.
+We use the existing accountant~\cite{wang2019subsampled} based on R\'enyi Differential Privacy (RDP)~\cite{mironov2017renyi} for a tight privacy budget accumulation over $T$ rounds.